UoB-COMSM0166/2025-group-11a/assignments/week10/Readme.md

-## SusAF Sustainability Analysis Report
+## Snake Rival SusAF Sustainability Analysis Report

 ### Game Overview
 This is a single-player snake game developed using p5.js.
 Players can adjust the RGB values to choose their snake's color, select from four maps (Default, Swamp, Desert, Portal), and pick between two difficulty modes (Default or Hard) before starting the game.
 The snake’s direction is controlled by mouse movement, with a stamina bar that allows acceleration by holding the left mouse button when not empty.
 There are three power-ups: Invincibility, Expanded Foraging Range, and Stamina Boost.
 The map contains AI snakes, obstacles, and boundaries.
 Players can eliminate AI snakes by colliding with their heads, collecting food and power-ups.
 Colliding with obstacles, boundaries, or an AI snake’s body results in death.
 Players win by eating enough food within a time limit.